stepheku/stepheku.github.io/_posts/2020-12-23-wiring-up-my-home-network.md

 7. Tripp Lite 1200VA Smart UPS Battery Back Up
 8. TP-Link 8 Port PoE Switch (TL-SG108PE)
 9. Ubiquiti Unifi 8-Port PoE 150W Switch

+### Tripp Lite 6U Wall Mount Rack Enclosure
+I ended up with this rack enclosure because it was the cheapest rack at the time.
+Instead of mounting it on the wall, it just sits on the floor, which isn't the best place for it.

+### Cable Matters 24-Port RJ45 Patch Panel
+This is just a basic patch panel.
+On the back, you use the punch-down tool to connect a cable that comes from its terminal port (or wherever).
+On the front, you can use a patch cable to connect the cable on the back to another device (on my case, usually a switch).
+One of my biggest issues with this patch panel is how it's not as modular as say a coupler patch panel (for example: [kenable 24 Port RJ45 CAT6 Gigabit Through Coupler Patch Panel with Back Bar](https://www.amazon.com/gp/product/B07951MLD4)).
+Although there are limitations to the modularity of the coupler patch panel, giving a change to correct your mistakes when you accidentally across another cable inappropriately is well appreciated

+### Mikrotik Router RB2011UiAS-2HnD-IN
+A pretty solid consumer router.
+Does VLANs, subnetting, more advanced firewall rules, etc

+### Netgear GS724TPv2 24-Port Switch
+Super reliable switch that also offers power over ethernet (PoE, using 802.3at).
+The only time I need to reboot my switch is if I'm doing firmware updates or I've just completely messed up and need to do a factory reset

+### Ubiquiti Unifi Cloud Key Gen 2 Plus
+The Cloud Key from Ubiquiti offers a place to access the Unifi Controller and Unifi Protect apps.
+Prior to using this, I had installed the Unifi Controller on to a VM instead

+### Ubiquiti Unifi AP-AC Long Range Wireless access point
+Super solid wireless access points.
+Because there are so many different Unifi access points out there, I had just purchased these because I saw a review about them somewhere.
+It took some time to get used to the fact that all of them were controlled by the Unifi Controller and not using individual web-interfaces

+### Tripp Lite 1200VA Smart UPS Battery Back Up
+Solid UPS.
+Has saved me plenty of times during power surges or times when I had lost power

+### TP-Link 8 Port PoE Switch (TL-SG108PE)
+An older switch I was using before I started to use the Netgear switch.
+This one is just an ancillary switch in the loft area

+### Ubiquiti Unifi 8-Port PoE 150W Switch
+A newer purchase that is also an ancillary switch in the garage.
+This switch acts similarly to the wireless access points where it's controlled from the Unifi Controller rather than a web interface

 ## Rack setup
 The main rack is located underneath the stairs